 Activity Lead and key collaborators Desired outcome by 2027 Status Priority progress update Next steps 3.1.
-Investigate the benefits and consider developing a national dashboard platform for government and industry biosecurity information systems, such as South Australia's One Biosecurity program Peak Industry Organisations, Jurisdictions, AHA A national 'one-stop-shop' dashboard platform is investigated and scoped, which will collate biosecurity data across existing biosecurity information systems and help deliver targeted biosecurity interventions across producer supply chains In progress (projects 37, 52) Enhancement of One Biosecurity System (project 37): Work on the Enhancement of the SA One Biosecurity program to include a pig module initiated.
-Project 52 has been mentioned under activity 1.1 but also aligns with activity 3.1.
-Project 37: Scoping and development of detailed specifications for a pig One Biosecurity module.
+Investigate the benefits and consider developing a national dashboard platform for government and industry biosecurity information systems, such as South Australia's One Biosecurity program Peak Industry Organisations, Jurisdictions, AHA A national 'one-stop-shop' dashboard platform is investigated and scoped, which will collate biosecurity data across existing biosecurity information systems and help deliver targeted biosecurity interventions across producer supply chains In progress (projects 37, 52) Enhancement of One Biosecurity System (project 37): Work on the Enhancement of the SA One Biosecurity program to include a pig module has been placed on hold.
+Project 52 has been mentioned under activity 1.1 but also aligns with activity 3.1. • Project 37: Development of tools and resources to improve the level of preparedness and verification of on- farm biosecurity practices will be retained for potential future inclusion should work resume.

 Activity Lead and key collaborators Desired outcome by 2027 Status Priority progress update Next steps 3.2.
 Share knowledge across animal industries and jurisdictions to strengthen quality assurance programs, on-farm biosecurity systems, biosecurity extension programs and regulatory activities AHA, Peak Industry Organisations Strengths and weaknesses from existing systems across terrestrial animal industries are assessed and actioned, to improve validation of biosecurity, quality assurance and traceability processes, and support maintenance of market access through compartmentalisation and zoning.
-In progress (projects 28, 37, 52) Project 37: Initial industry consultation on pig biosecurity assurance in SA undertaken.
+In progress (projects 28, 37, 52) Project 37: has been mentioned under activity 3.1 but also aligns with activity 3.2.
 Project 52 has been mentioned under activity 1.1 but also aligns with activity 3.2.
 Project 28 has been mentioned under activity 1.5 but also aligns with activity 3.2.
-Other relevant activities The Farm Biosecurity awareness campaign is a joint initiative between AHA and Plant Health Australia on behalf of their members.
+Project 28 has been mentioned under activity 1.5 but also aligns with activity 3.2.
+Other relevant activities The Farm Biosecurity awareness campaign is a joint initiative between AHA and Plant Health Australia (PHA) on behalf of their members.
 The program's goal is to help producers reduce the risks posed by diseases, pests and weeds to their crops and livestock.
 Farm Biosecurity provides information about on-farm biosecurity measures, which help prevent both endemic and exotic diseases, pests and weeds from entering and becoming established on farms.
-It encourages producers to identify risks to their livestock, crops and plant products, and to minimise those risks through good practices. • Project 37: Further consultation with the pig industry to review and develop tools for verification of onfarm biosecurity practices.
+It encourages producers to identify risks to their livestock, crops and plant products, and to minimise those risks through good practices.
 3.3.
 Conduct more industry-government education and awareness communication activities to promote a biosecurity 'culture' and 'community of practice' across animal industries, including smallholders Peak Industry Organisations, AHA, DAFF Producers and enterprises in the supply chain increase their understanding of the value of biosecurity, and increase adoption of farm and supply chain biosecurity practices In progress (projects 12, 52) Completed (project 20) Smallholder risk and communication research (project 12): The pilot project in NSW tested an efficient, data-driven approach to locating smallholders (including pig owners) and determining their biosecurity risk level and engagement needs.
-Project 52 has been mentioned under activity 1.1 but also aligns with activity 3.3.
-Completed Building EAD preparedness in domestic abattoirs (project 20): This project produced a suite of EAD preparedness training materials specific to abattoir personnel, including sample standard operating procedures and an online e-Learning course.
-This training package is designed to help prepare staff to provide field support to jurisdictions during an EAD response. • Project 12: The final report is being reviewed.
+Project 52 has been mentioned under activity 1.1 but also aligns with activity 3.3. • Project 12: The final report is being reviewed.
 3.4.
-Continue developing biosecurity guidelines for the supply chains of novel small-scale industries AHA, AgriFutures and novel industries Biosecurity guidelines are updated or developed for novel small-scale production animal industries and communicated effectively In progress (project 52) Completed (project 43) Project 52 has been mentioned under activity 1.1 but also aligns with activity 3.4.
-Completed National Biosecurity Manual (project 43): AHA has developed the National Farm Biosecurity Manual for the Ratite Industry, funded by AgriFutures and in collaboration with ratite industries.
+Continue developing biosecurity guidelines for the supply chains of novel small-scale industries AHA, AgriFutures and novel industries Biosecurity guidelines are updated or developed for novel small-scale production animal industries and communicated effectively In progress (project 52) Completed (project 43) • Project 52 has been mentioned under activity 1.1 but also aligns with activity 3.4.